 In other words, neither Multics system was considered bug-free despite its TCSEC evaluation.

 As for BLACKER, I must rely on hearsay.
 I learned a lot about the TCSEC from Earl Boebert, who wrote “The Annotated TCSEC,” was technical director of the LOCK program, and the architect of the Sidewinder firewall.
 Earl made the following observation about BLACKER back in the early ’90s:

 They asked if BLACKER had passed its TCSEC A1 evaluation: the answer was YES.

 They asked if BLACKER was safe to deploy: the answer was NO.

-In fact, there are reports that they deployed BLACKER during Desert Storm.
+I saw a few unconfirmed reports that they deployed BLACKER during Desert Storm.
 The military will take security risks during war that they won’t take during peacetime.
 But since BLACKER was used to protect live military traffic, questions about security flaws (or lack thereof) were blanketed with secrecy.